TAI’s Potential Impact on the Tax Base

 Amount A: 25% × €3bn = €750m

-If 10% of the revenue came from France, France is entitled to tax 10% of Amount A (i.e. €750m × 10% = €75m).¹³ In essence, countries would be permitted to tax a portion of an MNE’s residual profits based on where the MNE’s customers are based, instead of solely where its profits are booked.
+If 10% of the revenue came from France, France is entitled to tax 10% of Amount A (i.e. €750m × 10% = €75m).¹² In essence, countries would be permitted to tax a portion of an MNE’s residual profits based on where the MNE’s customers are based, instead of solely where its profits are booked.

 Pillar Two targets tax competition and the race-to-the-bottom.

-Pillar Two seeks to ensure that the largest MNEs pay a total effective corporate income tax rate of at least 15%, independent from where they operate.
-It achieves this through a set of coordinated rules¹⁴ that reassign taxing rights to other jurisdictions when a country chooses not to exercise them, guaranteeing a global 15% minimum tax rate if successfully implemented.
+Pillar Two seeks to ensure that the largest MNEs (consolidated annual revenue at least €750 million) pay a total effective corporate income tax rate of at least 15%, independent from where they operate.
+It achieves this through a set of coordinated rules¹³ that reassign taxing rights to other jurisdictions when a country chooses not to exercise them, guaranteeing a global 15% minimum tax rate if successfully implemented.

 Building on BEPS 2.0

-It’s exceedingly clear to us that any plausible global corporate tax proposal must leverages the work previously done by BEPS 2.0.
+It’s exceedingly clear to us that any plausible global corporate tax proposal must leverage the work previously done by BEPS 2.0.
 In this piece, we’ll describe an implementation strategy where a future BEPS project (e.g. BEPS 3.0) acts as the top rungs of a global corporate tax ladder.

 Our proposal would set the rules and rates for multinational firms at the very top – those with the highest profits and global reach.
 Each country could then fill in the lower rungs of a progressive tax according to their domestic priorities.